-The aluminum frame is light and while big 40mm multi-surface tires do the hard work by pairing speed with dirt and pavement grip, count on the front suspension to mediate vibration.
+The aluminum frame is light, and while big 40mm multi-surface tires do the hard work by pairing speed with dirt and pavement grip, count on the front suspension to mediate vibration.

-The Quick CX3 internal cable routing system protects components from soil, so your Shimano crankset, Easy-Fire shifters, front and rear derailleurs, and Shimano MT200 hydraulic disc brakes and levers never let you down.
-Lest you think all components were made by Shimano, Cannondale makes the double-wall w/eyelets disc rims that host Kenda Piedmont, 700×40 tires.
+The Quick CX3 internal cable routing system protects components from the soil, so your Shimano crankset, Easy-Fire shifters, front and rear derailleurs, and Shimano MT200 hydraulic disc brakes and levers never let you down.
+Lest you think all components were made by Shimano, Cannondale makes the double-wall w/eyelets disc rims that host Kenda Piedmont 700×40 tires.

 The 6061 double-butted, 25mm rise, 680mm riser handlebar plus Cannondale CX Ergo saddle, stem, and platform pedals complete this bike’s profile.
 Designed for men or women, this 29-pound bike has plenty to recommend it, especially the weight!

 - Tektro MD-M280 Mechanical Disc with 160mm Rotors